-At the end of it, you will have chosen a couple of removal tools and some knowledge, you can repair your tile grout in a couple hours and get that beautifully tiled surface looking like new again.
+At the end of it, you will have chosen a couple of removal tools and the knowledge to repair your tile grout to get that beautifully tiled surface looking like new again.

 Whether you use an electric grout removal tool or a traditional grout remover like a grout saw, either method will work to remove your tired and damaged tile grout.

 The hardest part of any grout repair project is removing the old tile grout and this is the major factor that might scare you from attempting a repair of any kind.

 This information will also apply if you are wanting to replace a damaged tile as removing the grout around it is the first step to cracked tile repair.

 After reading this grout removal guide you will have all the confidence of a trained professional (like me!) and you’ll be ready to fix your cracking grout or remove it all together.

 As part of the job, have fixed my fair share of grout in that time and replaced more tiles than I’ve had hot dinners.
 (Seriously.)

 Of course, this wasn’t always the case and I learned these tricks at the cost of a lot of skin off of my back and anger at inferior tools that just wasted my time.

 Hopefully, this grout removal guide will help you avoid any mistakes I did in my time and make your project a success.

 I want to pass this knowledge onto you so that you can do the job right, the first time and get your grout looking like new again.

 • Advice on the best grout removal tools

 • Tips on how to use them and other grout removing tools.

 • Links to where to find the best price on all grout removers in this article